OUR HISTORY

 Through partnership with IMBA, SORBA assists regional chapters like SORBA Chattanooga in working with land managers in Alabama, Georgia, Mississippi, Florida, North Carolina, South Carolina, and Tennessee to create trails and trail systems for mountain bikers and other users to enjoy.

 Through advocacy, education, and recreational opportunities, SORBA carries out its mission to promote land access, trail preservation, and new trail development in order to enhance mountain bike touring, racing, fun, and fellowship for all mountain bicyclists in the southeastern United States.
+Check out our 2022 Economic Impact Report.

 OUR MISSION